boxboat/fixuid/README.md

 ## Run in Startup Script instead of Entrypoint

 You can run `fixuid` as part of your container's startup script.  `fixuid` will `export HOME=/path/to/home` if $HOME is the default value of `/`, so be sure to evaluate the output of `fixuid` when running as a script.
+Supplementary group membership changes on first-run will not work in this mode.

 ```
 #!/bin/sh